lixiangnlp/qe-clean/README.md

 * target-source aligned word ratio

 Thresholds for data selection are found by scoring known good (clean) data, such as development sets.
-A threshold of 2 standard deviations works well in practice (expected to capture 95% of good data while excluding outliers).
+A threshold of 2 standard deviations works well in practice.
+Up to 4 standard deviations may improve score at cost of larger models.

 Dependencies:
 -------------